Large circle at least 4 metres in diameter marked out using chalk or rope.

 An ideal game for those feeling active and need to lose some steam.
 Girls, as well as boys, like to play this so don’t be sexist! 🙂

 Create a large circle at least 4 metres in diameter.
-Although it can be played, with those playing creating the circle, it is safer to have all those playing sitting away from the ring to avoid possible problems, such as competitors falling on spectators.
+Although it can be done with those playing but not competing that round creating the circle, it’s safer to have all those playing sitting away from the ring to avoid possible problems – such as competing players falling into them.

-If you want, each bout can be preceded by a certain amount of invented ceremony.
+Often found it best to ask who wants to have a go and letting them select from the remaining hands who they want to challenge.
+Each bout can be preceded by a certain amount of ‘invented’ ceremony.
 Such as players bowing to each other, from the waist, with palms pressed together with a fictitious greeting like “Hock-a cha”.